 - Explain who you are – describe yourself in an authentic way, link to your personal website/LinkedIn profile and make sure it includes a photo and explanations of who you are and what you do

-- Pitch a relevant topic – work out the topics and subjects the blog or website specialises in, and pitch a relevant idea
+- Pitch a relevant topic – find websites that accept health article pitches, work out the topics and subjects they specialise in and pitch a relevant idea

 - Get the website name right – make sure you have spelled the name write, including spaces (eg Health Writer Hub not Healthwriterhub)